binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 * Ruby
 * .Net
   1. ZapPenTester: [write-up](http://www.codeproject.com/Articles/708129/Automated-penetration-testing-in-the-Microsoft-sta) on codeproject and the [source](https://github.com/gustavorhm/ZapPenTester) on the github gustavorhm account.
 It is easy to see how the API is started and used from the [Zap.cs](https://github.com/gustavorhm/ZapPenTester/blob/master/ZAPPenTester/Zap.cs) file.
-  2. There is also the Zap supported [zap-api-dotnet](https://github.com/zaproxy/zap-api-dotnet).
+  2. There is also the Zap supported [zap-api-dotnet](https://github.com/zaproxy/zap-api-dotnet) offering, which I have had good success with.

 There is also the [OWASP Secure TDD Project](https://www.owasp.org/index.php/OWASP_Secure_TDD_Project).
 A .Net solution.
 This project appears to either be abandoned or just very low activity.
 Feel free to offer to help though if you are a .Net developer.